 Income Annuities and Fixed Annuities

-Income Annuities, whether immediate or deferred, are a perfect instrument for generating retirement income.
+Income annuities, whether immediate or deferred, are a reliable instrument for generating retirement income.
 Not only are they a stable source of cash flow, but also an endless one, so long as the retiree lives.
 Often referred to as longevity insurance, the opposite of life insurance, income annuities mitigate the risk of living too long.
 One school of thought recommends locking essential expenses from guaranteed lifelong sources, such as annuities and Social Security.
 A few advisors practice the strategy of gradual purchases of immediate annuities over a 10-15 year period.
 Other advisors prefer to lock the risk of living too long by buying deferred income annuities that will start making payments after 80 or 85 years of age.
-Many factors will determine which strategy is right for the client, including the client's risk profile, assets, health, the advisor's beliefs, etc. The Income Discovery tool allows you to model various types of strategies to find the optimum one for the client.
+Many factors will determine which strategy is right for the client, including the client's risk profile, assets, health, the advisor's beliefs, etc. Income Discovery allows you to model various types of strategies to find the optimum one for the client.

 Fixed annuities are of two types—Deferred and Indexed.
 Fixed-deferred annuities earn a fixed rate of return, which is how they behave during the growth phase, and an income annuity with lifetime payout after annuitization.
 During the growth phase, the annuity earns a fixed rate of return and the annuity balance grows.
 Many contracts also allow the owner to withdraw from the annuity before the balance has been annuitized, provided the owner reaches a specific age and has been invested in the annuity for a specific number of years.
 The owner can annuitize the balance in the annuity into a life-stream of payouts.
 The payout rate configured within the tool is the rate on the date of annuitization, based on the age of the annuitant on that date.
 Fixed-index annuities provide a guaranteed minimum rate of return plus additional percentage that may be credited from the performance of a specified stock market index, such as the S&P 500 Composite Stock Price Index.